victcdva/coffeapp/README.md

 A new Flutter project.

-# Is a UI template
+# Is an UI template

 ## Getting Started